IncDrops/PollitGo/Users/testing/projects/nextn/README.md

     1. Verify `NEXTAUTH_URL` is correct for your current environment (local vs. deployed).
     2. Restart your dev server if you changed `.env.local`.

+## Client-Side Exception on "New Poll" Page (`pollitago is not defined` or similar)

+If you see "Application error: a client-side exception has occurred" on the "New Poll" page:

+1.  **Open Browser Developer Tools:**
+    *   Right-click on the page -> "Inspect" -> "Console" tab.
+    *   Look for red error messages.
+2.  **Check `NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY`**:
+    *   Ensure this is correctly set in your `.env.local` (for local) AND in your Vercel / Google Cloud Build environment variables for the deployed version.
+    *   The `src/app/layout.tsx` file logs a "CRITICAL STRIPE ERROR" to the browser console if this key is not found.
+    *   If Stripe.js fails to load due to a missing key, other JavaScript on the page that might (indirectly) depend on it could fail.
+3.  **Test in Incognito/Private Browsing Mode:** This disables most browser extensions.
+If the error disappears, an extension is the cause.
+Disable extensions one by one to find the culprit.
+4.  **Share the Console Error:** The exact error message from the console is crucial for diagnosing further.

 ## Stripe Integration, Genkit, Deploying to Vercel, Google Cloud Build Sections
 (Content for these sections remains largely the same as previously provided, emphasizing the need for corresponding environment variables in deployed settings.)